-We asked the Innocence Project’s staff to share books that have inspired them to reflect on Black history.
-The powerful books they selected below touch on everything from how the legacy of slavery in the U.S. has contributed to mass incarceration to exploring what it means to be a young Black person in America today.
-Tell us what you’re adding to your reading list in the comments below.
+February is Black History Month, and so we asked the Innocence Project’s staff to share books that have inspired them to reflect on Black history.
+The powerful books they selected below touch on everything from how the legacy of slavery in the U.S. has contributed to mass incarceration to exploring what it means to be a young Black person in America today — plus some interesting reads by talented Black authors touching on other forms of injustice.

-1. “Heavy” by Kiese Laymon
+2. Heavy by Kiese Laymon

-In this memoir, Laymon writes about growing up in Jackson, Mississippi.
+In this memoir, Mr. Laymon writes about growing up in Jackson, Mississippi.
 He poignantly discusses his struggles with his weight, abuse and family, and contemplates the dynamics of race and America’s fraught racial history on his life and the lives of those around him.
 Get it here or at your local bookstore.

-2. “Pushout: The Criminalization of Black Girls in Schools” by Dr. Monique Morris
+4. Pushout: The Criminalization of Black Girls in Schools by Dr. Monique Morris

 While arrests of girls between the ages of 13 and 17 have declined overall, Black girls are coming into contact with the juvenile justice system at disproportionately high rates.
 That has to do with the way society treats young Black girls, Dr. Morris argues.
 In this work of nonfiction, she examines the unique experiences of young Black girls in school, interrogating the ways in which today’s schools and systems dehumanize and criminalize Black girls from an early age, leaving life-long impacts.
 Get it here or at your local bookstore.

-3. “All About Love: New Visions” by bell hooks
+5. All About Love: New Visions by bell hooks

 Celebrated Black feminist writer and professor bell hooks frequently writes on the intersection of race, gender and society.
-But in “All About Love: New Visions,” hooks examines the foundation of love and the ways in which cultural norms have shaped how we love one another.
+But in All About Love: New Visions, hooks examines the foundation of love and the ways in which cultural norms have shaped how we love one another.
 In less than 200 pages, hooks lays out her framework for understanding love and becoming more open to giving and receiving love, and in doing so advancing justice and humanity.
 Get it here or at your local bookstore.

-4. “Another Country” by James Baldwin
+6. Another Country by James Baldwin

-No list of great Black literature would be complete without Baldwin’s work.
-In this 1962 novel, Baldwin paints a portrait of New York City’s Greenwich Village and Harlem neighborhoods as he saw them.
+No list of great Black literature would be complete without Mr. Baldwin’s work.
+In this 1962 novel, Mr. Baldwin paints a portrait of New York City’s Greenwich Village and Harlem neighborhoods as he saw them.
 He challenges the characterization of New York City as a harmonious “melting pot,” and instead highlights the ways in which continued racism can become internalized and affect interpersonal relationships.
-“Another Country” was criticized by many and banned in some places, including New Orleans and Australia, at the time of publishing.
+Another Country was criticized by many and banned in some places, including New Orleans and Australia, at the time of publishing.
 But, today, is considered an important and influential writing.
 Get it here or at your local bookstore.

-5. “Homegoing” by Yaa Gyasi
+7. Homegoing by Yaa Gyasi

 In her first novel, Ghanaian-American writer Yaa Gyasi traces the details the slave trade’s impact on two continents over eight generations.
-Focusing on two half sisters and their descendants, “Homegoing” highlights the ways in which the legacy of slavery has shaped race dynamics and changed lives over hundreds of years, and still does to this day.
+Focusing on two half sisters and their descendants, Homegoing highlights the ways in which the legacy of slavery has shaped race dynamics and changed lives over hundreds of years, and still does to this day.
 Get it here or at your local bookstore.

-6. “Those Who Know Don’t Say: The Nation of Islam, the Black Freedom Movement, and the Carceral State” by Garrett Felber
+8. Those Who Know Don’t Say: The Nation of Islam, the Black Freedom Movement, and the Carceral State by Garrett Felber

 Garrett Felber examines the history of the Nation of Islam, a Black political and religious movement, and its struggle against policing and prisons as part of the Black Freedom Movement.
 The book also looks at the ways in which the Muslim community’s organizing during the civil rights era paved the way for the modern-day prison abolition movement.
 Get it here or at your local bookstore.

-7. “Invisible Man” by Ralph Ellison
+9. Invisible Man by Ralph Ellison

-“I am invisible because people refuse to see me … When they approach me they see only my surroundings, themselves, or figments of their imagination — indeed, everything and anything except me,” Ellison wrote in “Invisible Man.”
+“I am invisible because people refuse to see me … When they approach me they see only my surroundings, themselves, or figments of their imagination — indeed, everything and anything except me,” Mr. Ellison wrote in Invisible Man.

 The novel follows the life of an unnamed narrator, a Black man who grows up in a small Southern town, attends a Black college, and moves to New York where his life takes a turn.
 The celebrated work of fiction considers issues of race and social structures still relevant today.
 Get it here or at your local bookstore.

-8. “The Warmth of Other Suns: The Epic Story of America’s Great Migration” by Isabel Wilkerson
+10. The Warmth of Other Suns: The Epic Story of America’s Great Migration by Isabel Wilkerson

-Wilkerson’s book draws its title from a poem by celebrated author Richard Wright, in which he wrote that he had left the South and moved to Chicago in the hopes of feeling “the warmth of other suns.”
+Ms. Wilkerson’s book draws its title from a poem by celebrated author Richard Wright, in which he wrote that he had left the South and moved to Chicago in the hopes of feeling “the warmth of other suns.”

-In Wilkerson’s “The Warmth of Other Suns,” she tells the powerful, true stories of three Black Americans who, like Wright and millions of others, left the South between 1915 and 1970 to seek opportunity and freedom from Jim Crow rule elsewhere in the U.S. Get it here or at your local bookstore.
+In Ms. Wilkerson’s The Warmth of Other Suns, she tells the powerful, true stories of three Black Americans who, like Mr. Wright and millions of others, left the South between 1915 and 1970 to seek opportunity and freedom from Jim Crow rule elsewhere in the U.S. Get it here or at your local bookstore.

-9–11.
-The Broken Earth Trilogy: “The Fifth Season,” “The Obelisk Gate” and “The Stone Sky” by N.K.
+11–13.
+The Broken Earth Trilogy: The Fifth Season, The Obelisk Gate and The Stone Sky by N.K.
 Jemisin

 In the first installment of Jemisin’s sci-fi trilogy, Essun, the protagonist, must hide her supernatural abilities as she searches for her kidnapped daughter in an apocalyptic world where natural disasters occur regularly and without warning.
 If her abilities are discovered, she risks discrimination and even death.
 The three books in the series deal with themes of oppression, power and revolution.
-Jemisin became the first Black woman to win the Hugo Award, the most prestigious award for science fiction and fantasy writing, in 2016.
+Ms. Jemisin became the first Black woman to win the Hugo Award, the most prestigious award for science fiction and fantasy writing, in 2016.
 She went on to win the prize the following two years for the subsequent installments of the trilogy.
 Get it here or at your local bookstore.

-12. “Sing, Unburied, Sing” by Jesmyn Ward
+14. Sing, Unburied, Sing by Jesmyn Ward

-Ward’s novel is set in a fictional town in Mississippi, but much of it takes place in the very real Mississippi State Penitentiary, modeled after a slavery era plantation, and tells the story of a family impacted by mass incarceration, racism, drugs and poverty.
-Ward won the National Book Award for her moving book.
+Ms. Ward’s novel is set in a fictional town in Mississippi, but much of it takes place in the very real Mississippi State Penitentiary, modeled after a slavery era plantation, and tells the story of a family impacted by mass incarceration, racism, drugs and poverty.
+Ms. Ward won the National Book Award for her moving book.
 Get it here or at your local bookstore.